Clan Mackinnon: Jacobite uprisings

 Although considered a relatively minor clan, it seems to have been of considerable strength.
 Clan Mackinnon took part in the Jacobite risings, supporting the Stuarts, in the 18th century.
 In 1715, 150 Mackinnons fought with the Macdonalds of Sleat, at the Battle of Sherrifmuir.
 Because of this the chief of the clan was forfeited, though he eventually received a pardon on 4 January 1727.
 In the rebellion of 1745, the chief, then old and infirm, joined the forces of Charles Edward Stuart (Bonnie Prince Charlie) with a battalion of men.
 Lord President Duncan Forbes estimated that the Mackinnon force of that time was about 200 men.
 "Mackinnons – The Laird of Mackinnon is their Chief, who in Irish is called Mackenoin holds his Lands of the Crown both in the Isles of Skye and Mull and Can raise 200 Men."
-Following the defeat of the Jacobites at Culloden, Charles Edward Stuart fled to the west coast of Scotland in order to flee to France.
+Following the defeat of the Jacobites at the Battle of Culloden, Charles Edward Stuart fled to the west coast of Scotland in order to flee to France.
 Tradition has the Mackinnons aiding the prince, with the chief concealing him in a cave, and the chief's wife bringing the prince refreshments of cold meat and wine.

 The Mackinnon chief was later captured by Government troops and spent a year in confinement before being put on trial, with his life at stake, in Tilbury Fort.
-Mackinnon was eventually spared his life and pardoned because of his advanced age, and it is said that upon leaving the courtroom the Attorney General asked him "If King George were in your power, as you have been in his, what would you do?", with Mackinnon replying, "I would do to him, as he has this day done to me; I would send him back to his own country".
+Mackinnon was eventually spared his life and pardoned because of his advanced age.
+It is said, though, that upon leaving the courtroom the Attorney General, Sir Dudley Ryder, asked Mackinnon, "If King George were in your power, as you have been in his, what would you do?"
+Mackinnon replied, "I would do to him, as he has this day done to me; I would send him back to his own country".
 Because of the chief's support of the Jacobite rebellion they lost Strathardle in 1765, and have since been held landless in their ancient clan lands.